-The automotive industry is global, cyclical and sensitive to changes in economic and political conditions, including interest rates, currency issues, energy prices and international or domestic conflicts or political crises.
+The automotive industry is global, and is cyclical in the fact that it is sensitive to changes in economic and political conditions, including interest rates, currency issues, energy prices and international or domestic conflicts or political crises.

 The Company operates in the midst of a volatile industry, which in the past decade has experienced a significant recession, particularly severe in North America and more recently Europe.
 Although there has been stabilization or growth in North America, current conditions continue to cause economic uncertainty about the future in different regions.
 It is uncertain what the Company's prospects will be in the future.
 While the Company believes it has sufficient liquidity and a strong balance sheet to deal with present economic conditions, lower sales and production volumes in certain areas may occur.
+It is unknown at this stage the impact of the views of the new U.S. administration on NAFTA and any effects on the automotive industry from any changes to NAFTA.
+See "Changes in Law and Governmental Regulation".